Engee documentation

 Output

-Angles defining directions of signals arrival, returned as a vector with real values by 1.
-Units - degrees.
+Angles that determine the arrival directions of the signals, returned as a vector with real values by 1.
+The units of measurement are degrees.

 Data types: Float64